 All students, regardless of language proficiency level, have the ability to think deeply about mathematical concepts.
 However, when math is presented only as words and numbers on a page, English learners can miss out on crucial opportunities to understand the meaning behind the math.

-ST Math—Bridging the Experience Gap in the Classroom for ELs and All Students
+ST Math—Bridging the Experience Gap in the Classroom for ELs

 One of the report’s recommendations spoke of a need to “develop high-quality science, technology, engineering, and mathematics (STEM) curricular materials and integrate formative assessment into classroom practice to both facilitate and assess English learners’ (ELs’) progress through the curriculum.”